Rome Introduction Walking Tour II, Rome

 The church's history is rooted in the Roman College, established in 1551.
 Built on the land initially intended for a Poor Clares monastery, the available limited space prompted Jesuit architect Giovanni Tristano to complete a modest Church of the Annunciation in 1567.
 However, the church soon became inadequate for the college's growing student body.

-After Ignatius of Loyola's canonization in 1622, Pope Gregory XV proposed to build a larger church.
+After Ignatius of Loyola's canonization in 1622, Pope Gregory XV proposed building a larger church.
 His nephew, Cardinal Ludovico Ludovisi, commissioned Jesuit mathematician Orazio Grassi to design the new structure.
-Construction began in 1626 and culminated in 1650, replacing the smaller church and occupying a quarter of the Roman College's block.
+Construction began in 1626 and culminated in 1650.
+The new church replaced the smaller one, occupying a quarter of the Roman College's block.
 Its Rococo square was added later.

 The church's Latin cross plan, Corinthian pilasters, marble adornments, and gilded interiors mirror the Jesuit mother church, the Gesù.
-The grandiose frescoes painted by a Jesuit lay brother Andrea Pozzo are a highlight, particularly his trompe-l'œil ceiling depicting Saint Ignatius's reception into heaven.
-The artist's mastery of perspective creates the illusion of a dome, compensating for budgetary constraints.
-Other frescoes in the apse illustrate key moments in Ignatius's life and Jesuit missionary efforts.
+The grandiose frescoes painted on the nave ceiling by a Jesuit lay brother Andrea Pozzo, using the artistic technique called “deceive the eye,” create the illusion of a vast, open space, and are a major highlight.

 5) Pantheon (must see)